Xakaiczar/ProjectWarehouseWreckage/README.md

 With the addition of a proper win condition and a HUD that clearly communicates the state of the game with the player, it actually _feels_ like a game.
 Plus, the addition of "Prop Vision" gives the player a little something extra to help them in their quest.

 It still has a lot of room for improvement though!
 More levels would obviously be great, as well as more features like ammo pickups or limited "Prop Vision".
-But even small quality of life tweaks, like optional crosshairs and a respawn on `HasPlayerFallen` instead of a reload.
-Maybe even some music or sound effects, once I know how to do that!
+But even small quality of life tweaks, like optional crosshairs and a respawn on `HasPlayerFallen` instead of a reload, would go a long way.
+Maybe even some music or sound effects (once I know how to do that!)

-Needless to say, I'll revisit this project when I'm a little better trained.
+I think it's fair to say I'll be revisiting this project when I'm a little better trained.
 Or maybe tomorrow!
 Even just by doing this in the first place, then explaining what I did and why, I feel like I'm already a little better than before.

 I really enjoyed working on this.
 I hope you've enjoyed playing and reading along!